paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/publications.md

 ### 2017

 - Maneuvrier-Hervieu Paul. « La Révolution française vue et vécue par un villageois du Pays de Caux », Histoire & Sociétés Rurales, vol. vol. 47, no. 1, 2017, pp. 137-180.
 [Link](https://www.cairn.info/revue-histoire-et-societes-rurales-2017-1-page-137.htm).
-<br>**Resume** : The French Revolution brought about an unprecedented upset in the daily life of the inhabitants of the countryside.
-However, there are extremely few writings by peasants which would allow the historian to grasp their experienced impressions and their innermost feelings.
-How did the peasants experience these revolutionary years?
-What were their feelings, their reactions, when confronted with local or national events?
-This paper relies on the publication of a little-known and rather mysterious source with the proposed goal of channelling the voice of a villager from Pays de Caux, through what he narrates from personal experience, and thus how he sees the events which took place under his very eyes.

 - Maneuvrier-Hervieu Paul, Félix Mioulet, Louise Vizier, Mali Alzire, Elie Pichon, Lucas Desbenoit, Alexandre Le Lièvre, Merwan Sabih et Mathieu Le Diagon, « Mars 1789 : les « Normands ont la parole ».
 La mise par écrit des cahiers de doléances », in Bulletin de la Société Historique et Archéologique de Lisieux, n°84, 2e semestre 2017.
 [Link](http://www.societehistoriquedelisieux.fr/?p=7339).